 “This is a whole new world for me…I had no idea fascia controlled so much of the body.
-Now all those stiffnesses he has make sense and I know I can help him out.
+Now all those stiffnesses make sense.
+I know I can help him out.
 This is such a relief.
-We’ve been missing the whole point of how to be healthy.
-What a gift to have, thank you.”
-Mary K, TX
+Thank you.”
+Mary K

-Level 4: Series work on horses with written session reports & photos.
+Level 3: Advanced Conformation imbalances, advanced releases.
+Series work on horses with report & photos.

 Certification: A final report is accepted and certification issued.
-Level Fee: $1450/Level.
-Packages available.
+Certification Fee: $450.

 "I attended Margret Henkel’s SOFT RIDERS/SOFT HORSES clinic near Brattleboro VT.
 I had already read her book, “Is Your Horse 100%?” and watched her companion DVD.
 But there is nothing like in-person, hands-on experience.
 Margret demonstrated a technique - we then performed it on our horse.
 We were able to practice all the basics on multiple horses thus having a range of experiences.
 Centered Riding with instructor Dorothy Crosby demonstrated how to be “Soft Riders”.
 The instruction was very good with exercises and images given to help us all find our centers.
 A good time for all."
 Elizabeth V, NY

 Soft Riders, Soft Horses Clinics are being planned for 2020.
 Contact us for dates available.
 Mornings are Margret Henkels presenting Conformation Balancing releases, afternoons are Dorothy Crosby’s instruction on Centered Riding, boh unmounted and mounted exercises.